DandyLyons/NativeRegexExamples/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FDandyLyons%2FNativeRegexExamples%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/DandyLyons/NativeRegexExamples)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FDandyLyons%2FNativeRegexExamples%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/DandyLyons/NativeRegexExamples)

+## I'm Job Hunting
+👋🏼 My name is Daniel Lyons, I'm a Swift developer, and I'm currently looking for a job.
+I hope this package is helpful for you and the community.
+If so, **please consider viewing and sharing my developer site with others**: [dandylyons.github.io](https://dandylyons.github.io). 🙏🏼

+## Purpose
-NativeRegexExamples is a place for the Swift community to:
+**NativeRegexExamples** is a place for the Swift community to:
-1. crowd-source `Regex` solutions that can be used in your projects
+1. **crowd-source** `Regex` solutions that can be used in your projects
-2. learn from each other and develop best practices
+2. **learn** from each other and develop best practices
 	- Provide cheat sheets
-3. test Regexes for:
+3. **test** Regexes for:
 	- matches: so we can assess their capabilities
 	- non-matches: so we can eliminate false positives
 	- replacing capabilities